KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.faq/content/overview/_index.md

 - PressureSuite Mobile: The new iOS/Android app, with which you can load measurement data from KELLER data loggers via Bluetooth to a smartphone.

 These products all use the latest technologies and a customized design.
 In addition, you can download and upload data from "PressureSuite Desktop" and "PressureSuite Mobile" to the "PressureSuite Cloud".

+## Why did you change the name from "KOLIBRI" to "PressureSuite"?

+We had to change the name for legal reasons.
+Until the end of 2024 the API endpoint https://api.kolibricloud.ch/v1/ will stay.
+Be aware that we will shut off this endpoint.
+Please switch to https://api.pressuresuite.com/v1/ as soon as possible.
+All queries and responses should behave the same.

 ## What is the "PressureSuite Cloud"?